4lch4/Distractible-Leader/Episodes/S1E3 - Transportation.md

 host: 'Bob'
 presenters: ['Mark', 'Wade']
 winner: 'Wade'
-description: "Bob hosts as Wade and Mark make their predictions on what the next major form of transportation will be, taking many wrong turns in the process..."
+description: 'Bob hosts as Wade and Mark make their predictions on what the next major form of transportation will be, taking many wrong turns in the process...'
 ---

 # Transportation